sauravraghuvanshi/azure-docs-powershell/Az/Az.CloudService/Az.CloudService.md

 Create a in-memory object for CloudServiceRoleProfileProperties

 ### [New-AzCloudServiceVaultSecretGroupObject](New-AzCloudServiceVaultSecretGroupObject.md)
-Create a in-memory object for Vault Secret Group
+Create a in-memory object for Secret Group

 ### [Remove-AzCloudService](Remove-AzCloudService.md)
 Deletes a cloud service.